Steinway Grand Piano Value

 Lastly, keep in mind the craftsmanship of an older Steinway can sometimes be far superior to newer models, adding to its allure and, possibly, its worth.

-See also Yamaha Baby Grand Piano Price
+See also Grand Piano Coverings

 Are Steinway pianos a good investment?